mcnicki2002/PlanetCrafterMods/README.md

     - Auto-Launch (in Trade Space Rocket and Interplanetary Exchange Shuttle) and auto-destroy settings (in Shredder Machine)
   - Copied settings are shown in the upper-left corner in the pinned recipes list (works without pin-chip)
     - Note: Logistic settings aren't necessarily deleted/forgotten if they aren't shown in the upper-left corner anymore
-  - Switch between per-machine/crate logistic setting copies and universally pastable copy (config: copyLogisticsPerGroup)
+  - Switch between per-machine/crate logistic setting copies and universally pasteable copy (config: copyLogisticsPerGroup)
     - Per-machine logistic setting copies allow a copied setting per storage object.
 	  - E.g. T2 Locker and Trade Space Rocket have their own copied setting entry at the same time, but they can't be inserted into each others machine's logistic settings.
     - Universal copy allows to paste T2 Locker Storage logistic settings into Storage Crate logistic settings, but also allows to paste Trade Space Rocket logistic settings into Shredder Machine logistic settings.
-Be carefull.
+Be careful.

 - Automatically supply item groups for generators:
   - When placing a generating machine, it automatically selects it's produced item groups as supplied items (config: enableAddLogistics)